-In Section 1, we examine the likely impact of the new Accord on the cost and quantity of bank lending to developing countries.
-In Section 2, we consider whether these changes are justified objectively.
-In Section 3 we discuss alternative explanations for specific reforms in some areas and the lack of modifications in others; these alternatives focus on the political economy of the Basel Committee's deliberations.
-In Section 4, we conclude and consider proposals for avoiding a negative impact on the developing world of both the current Basel proposals and possible future incarnations.
+In Section 1 we discuss alternative explanations for the final features of Basle 2; this will focus on the political economy of the Basel Committee's decisions.
+In Section 2, we examine the likely impact of the new Accord on the cost and quantity of bank lending to developing countries.
+In Section 3, we consider whether these changes are justified objectively.
+In Section 4, we conclude and consider proposals for avoiding a negative impact on the developing world of both the current Basel proposals.